Concepts and prototypes : Jaguar XJ41/42

 The German coachbuilder was commissioned by Jaguar to build three fully engineered prototypes…

 Still, all the work on the F-type did not go to waste.
-Ford also picked up Aston Martin in the late-Eighties, and felt that a new and lower priced car was needed in the A-M range in order to introduce the delights of the company to a wider audience.
+Ford also picked up Aston Martin in the late-1980s, and concluded that a new and lower-priced car was needed in the A-M range in order to introduce the delights of the company to a wider audience.

 Pictures 6, 7, 8, 9, 12, 13 and 14 taken from Jaguar Heritage magazine, issue 16.